jamesaoverton/ontoden-deploy/README.md

 - run the Ansible configuration again: `vagrant provision`
 - stop the VM and delete all its files: `vagrant destroy`

 When run from Vagrant, the Ansible scripts use the `vagrant` user and the firewall is turned off.
-You can access MySQL using your preferred client (such as [MySQL Workbench](http://mysqlworkbench.org)) with user "root" at IP 172.16.100.2 and port 3306.
+You can access MySQL using your preferred client (such as [MySQL Workbench](http://mysqlworkbench.org)) with user "root" at IP 172.16.100.2 and port 3306, with the `mysql_root_password` from `vars/user.yml`.

 ## Server

 You can use the same Ansible scripts to configure any server running 64-bit Debian 7, whether it be on Amazon Web Services, Linode, or whatever you prefer.
 You probably want a fresh machine, though, because the scripts might not play nice with other software you've installed.

-On your local machine you only need to install Ansible, not Vagrant and VirtualBox.
+On your local machine you only need to [install Ansible](http://docs.ansible.com/intro_installation.html), not Vagrant and VirtualBox.
 Then get a copy of the scripts:

     git clone https://github.com/jamesaoverton/ontoden-deploy.git
     cd ontoden-deploy